KiraCore/liquidity-program/LIP_3.1/README.md

 Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-#### `yarn build`

-Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-You can use this for static deployment.

 ## - Deployment